rrifi/Arduino-PN532-Mifare-Dumper/README.md

 # Arduino-PN532-Mifare-Dumper
-This code allows you to dump Mifare Classic 1k and Mifare Ultralight tags.
+This code allows you to dump Mifare Classic 1k and Mifare Ultralight tags, using PN532 module and Arduino Uno (or equivalent)

 Demo : https://i.imgur.com/IYuxYaA.mp4